All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do these platforms accept insurance for GLP-1 medications?

 Calibrate works with traditional pharmacies and may help patients access insurance coverage for brand-name medications like Ozempic or Wegovy.
-Ro exclusively uses compounded medications, which are not covered by insurance but offer lower out-of-pocket costs.
+Ro exclusively uses compounded medications, which aren't covered by insurance but offer lower out-of-pocket costs.

 What happens if I experience side effects with either program?